GioBVVF/postgres_db_pkg/roles/postgresTask4DBA/README.md

 Including an example of how to use your role:

+Here command to be run:

-sudo ansible-playbook playbook.yml -i inventory.ini --ask-become-pass # on all host in inventory
+> sudo ansible-playbook playbook.yml -i inventory.ini --ask-become-pass # on all host in inventory

-sudo ansible-playbook playbook.yml -i inventory.ini --limit pg_masters --ask-become-pass # only on master group
+> sudo ansible-playbook playbook.yml -i inventory.ini --limit pg_masters --ask-become-pass # only on master group